What Is ‘Writer’s Voice’?

 Now let’s think about those lauded screenwriters.
 Love or hate them, we know who they are.
 We know what they do.
 They present recognisable tales, packaged in such a way only THEY can, no one else.

 So, Writer’s Voice – that sense of individuality, that *je ne se quois* – is getting neglected in the spec pile.
+A lot of writers worry about format, or things they ‘should’ do, but there are NO RULES.
+Besides:

 - You CAN make your format lovely and neat and shiny